buildsi/splice-experiment/manual-runs.md

 > Does it build?

 This is a manual test of installing the main packages (to be spliced) - if this fails, there is no point attempting them in the experiment.
 Spack MUST build and splice them to get any kind of result.
-From the below, I've derived the following list of packages we can run/test in GitHub actions:
+From the below, I've derived the following list of packages we can run/test in GitHub actions.
+I'm also linking to the runs that were used for the experiment.

  - [x] qthreads/numactl ([run](https://github.com/buildsi/splice-experiment-runs/actions/runs/2762890515))
  - [x] hdf5/pkgconf ([run](https://github.com/buildsi/splice-experiment-runs/actions/runs/2764243645))